 29.9.3 WUR non-AP STA operation

 A WUR non-AP STA that receives a WUR Wake-up frame addressed to it with an indication of individually addressed BU(s) (see 29.9.1 (General)) shall follow existing operation, which is any PS operation the associated WUR AP and the WUR non-AP STA has agreed to use (e.g., baseline PM change, U-APSD, TWT, etc.), to retrieve individually addressed BU(s) and follow the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.
-In this case, the WUR non-AP STA may be in the doze state until the time indicated by the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.
+In this case, the WUR non-AP STA may be in the doze state (see 11.2.1 (General))(#3123) until the time indicated by the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.

 (..existing texts…)

 A WUR non-AP STA that receives a WUR Wake-up frame with an indication of buffered group addressed BU(s) (see 29.9.1 (General)) shall follow existing operation, which is any PS operation that the WUR AP and the WUR non-AP STA has agreed to use (e.g., DTIM, FMS, etc.) to receive group addressed BU(s) and follow the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.
-In this case, the WUR non-AP STA may be in the doze state until the time indicated by the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.
+In this case, the WUR non-AP STA may be in the doze state (see 11.2.1 (General))(#3123) until the time indicated by the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.

 (..existing texts…)

 A WUR non-AP STA shall maintain a BSS Parameter Update Counter.
 The WUR non-AP STA shall update (#Ed)its BSS Parameter Update Counter to the Counter subfield contained in the latest WUR Operation element received from the WUR AP with which it is associated.
 A WUR non-AP STA that receives the Counter subfield of the Type Dependent Control field in a broadcast WUR Wake-up frame that contains a value that is different from (#Ed)its BSS Parameter Update Counter shall follow the procedure defined in 11.2.3.15 (TIM Broadcast) to attempt to receive the Beacon information.
-In this case, the WUR non-AP STA may be in the doze state until the time indicated by the next TBTT.
+In this case, the WUR non-AP STA may be in the doze state (see 11.2.1 (General))(#3123) until the time indicated by the next TBTT.